 This course describes fundamental principles of object-oriented modeling, requirements development, analysis, and design.
 Topics include specification of software requirements; object-oriented static and dynamic analysis approaches using the Unified Modeling Language (UML); object-oriented design; object-oriented reuse and maintainability, including design patterns; software implementation concerns; state models; persistence; and the Object Constraint Language (OCL).
 Prerequisite(s): While there are no programming assignments in this course, experience in an object-oriented programming language such as C++ or Java is important.

 This course describes how to develop and use software that is free of imperfections that could cause unsafe conditions in safety-critical systems.
 Systems engineering and software engineering techniques are described for developing “safeware,” and case studies are presented regarding catastrophic situations that resulted from software and system faults that could have been avoided.
 Specific techniques of risk analysis, hazard analysis, fault tolerance, and safety tradeoffs within the software engineering paradigm are discussed.
-Prerequisite(s): 605.202 Data Structures.
+Prerequisite(s): EN.605.202 Data Structures.

 Software patterns encapsulate the knowledge of experienced software professionals in a manner that allows developers to apply that knowledge to similar problems.
 Patterns for software are analogous to the books of solutions that enable electrical engineers and civil engineers to avoid having to derive every new circuit or bridge design from first principles.
 This course will introduce the concept of software patterns, and explore the wide variety of patterns that may be applied to the production, analysis, design, implementation, and maintenance of software.
 The format of the course will emphasize the discussion of patterns and their application.
 Each student will be expected to lead a discussion and to actively participate in others.
 Students will also be expected to introduce new patterns or pattern languages through research or developed from their own experience.
 Programming exercises performed outside of class will be used enhance discussion and illustrate the application of patterns.